-MGP

-MGP (Employee Benefits) Limited 16 The Courtyard, Common Lane, Culcheth, Warrington WA3 4HA Tel: 01925 765821 Fax: 01925 764871 Web: www.mgpeb.co.uk Email: enquiries@mgpeb.co.uk
+MGP (Employee Benefits) Limited 16 The Courtyard, Common Lane, Culcheth, Warrington WA3 4HA Tel: 01925 765821 Fax: 01925 764871 Web: www.mgpeb.co.uk Email: enquiries@mgpeb.co.uk Inflation matters Impact of rising prices on investments A pound saved is a pound earned.

-Preparing for the risk of inflation

-The corrosive impact of rising prices on investments

-A pound saved is a pound earned.
 But thanks to inflation, over time, the value of the pound saved could be much less than when it was earned.
 One cannot ignore the corrosive impact of rising prices on investments.
 Investors can easily fail to prepare for the risk of inflation eroding the purchasing power of money, especially in a low-inflation environment.
-Therefore, it is wise for portfolios to include assets that help offset the effects of inflation.

-MAINTAIN THE PURCHASING POWER OVER TIME

-After two years when consumer prices in the UK barely rose, there are signs that inflation may be about to return.
+Thus it is wise for portfolios to include assets that provide some protection against unexpected inflation.
+PROTECTING YOUR PURCHASING POWER OVER TIME After two years when consumer prices in the UK barely rose, there are signs that inflation may be about to return.
 If it does, how should you prepare?
-To help maintain the purchasing power over time, your savings need to grow at least as quickly as prices are rising.
+To protect your purchasing power over time, your savings need to grow at least as quickly as prices are rising.
 The Bank of England forecasts that consumer price inflation will remain above 2% in each year until 2021.
-While nowhere close to historic highs, higher inflation stands in contrast to near-recordlow interest rates offered on cash savings.
-Higher inflation represents a hike in the cost of everyday living - and the higher it rises, the less your cash will be ultimately worth.
+While nowhere close to historic highs, higher inflation stands in contrast to near record low interest rates offered on cash savings.
+Higher inflation represents a hike in the cost of everyday living and the higher it rises, the less your cash will be ultimately worth.
 Rising inflation weighs on both real wages and savings returns for UK consumers.

-BIGGEST ENEMY OF CASH SAVERS

-Keeping enough cash aside to cover any foreseeable costs you might face is always sensible, typically three to six months of your monthly outgoings.
-However, relying solely or overly on cash might prevent you from achieving your longterm financial goals, which may only be possible if you accept some level of investment risk.
+BIGGEST ENEMY OF CASH SAVERS Keeping enough cash aside to cover any foreseeable costs you might face is always sensible, typically three to six months of your monthly outgoings.
+However, relying solely or overly on cash might prevent you from achieving your long-term financial goals, which may only be possible if you accept some level of investment risk.
 Worse, in an environment where the cost of living is rising faster than the interest rates on cash, there is a danger that your savings will slowly become worth less and less, leaving you worse off down the road.

-SEEKING HIGHER INVESTMENTS RETURNS

-If you are prepared to take on some investment risk, you could look at investing in a bond fund to look for higher returns.
+SEEKING HIGHER INVESTMENTS RETURNS If you are prepared to take on some investment risk, you could look at investing in a bond fund to look for higher returns.
 Bond funds invest in a basket of IOUs issued by governments and/or companies looking to raise cash.
 When someone invests in a bond, they are essentially lending the bond issuer their money for a fixed period of time.

 But higher inflation can also be bad news for investors in bonds.
-Bondholders receive regular income payments, known as 'coupons', from the Government or company that issued the bond.
+Bondholders receive regular income payments, known as 'coupons', from the government or company that issued the bond.
 Where coupons are fixed in value for the life of the bond - often several years - the real value of this income will be eroded if prices rise.
 The nominal value of the bond (known as the 'principal') will also be worth less when it matures and the loan is repaid.

-INVESTOR INCOME RISING IN LINE WITH INFLATION

-Protection against this threat is offered by inflationlinked bonds, whose coupons and principal will track prices.
+INVESTOR INCOME RISING IN LINE WITH INFLATION Protection against this threat is offered by inflation-linked bonds, whose coupons and principal will track prices.
 By linking coupons to prices, the income that investors receive will rise in line with inflation, so they should be left no worse off - unless, of course, the bond issuer fails to keep up with repayments (an unavoidable risk for bond investors).